Cranfield School of Management - Defence MBA

 Cranfield University Executive MBA (Defence) Program Structure

-The Cranfield University Executive MBA (Defence) is a part-time, two-year, modular MBA that is geared to the military officers, civil service personnel, and defence industry executives who want to enhance their contribution to future military initiatives.
+The Cranfield University Defence MBA is a part-time, two-year, modular MBA that is geared toward military officers, civil service personnel, and defence industry executives who want to enhance their contribution to future military initiatives.

 The first year of the program is available in two formats: a weekend format, and a week-long modular format, to which all students transition in the second year regardless.

-The tuition of the Cranfield University Executive MBA (Defence) is £36,000 for both home (EU) and international students, plus estimated living expenses of around £12,000.
+The tuition of the Cranfield University Executive MBA (Defence) is £36,000 for both home (EU) and international students.

 Application requirements are the same as those listed for the full-time MBA, plus a Defence Supplementary form.
 Applicants apply using an online system, and interviews are conducted either in person, with a traveling faculty member or via Skype.